-Did the TIF authority submit to the county auditor, by February 1 of the fifth year following the year in which the parcel was certified, evidence that the required activity has taken place on each parcel in the district?
+§ 469.176, Did the TIF authority submit to the county auditor, by February 1 of the fifth year 1 subd.
+6 following the year in which the parcel was certified, evidence that the required activity has taken place on each parcel in the district?
 1

 Part IV.
 Decertification § 469.177, subd.
-12 A. Was this TIF district decertified when the earliest of the following times was reached: The statutory maximum duration limit under Minn.
+12 A. Was this TIF district decertified when the earliest of the following times was reached: The applicable statutory maximum duration limit under Minn.
 Stat. § 469.176, subdivisions 1b to 1g; § 469.176, subd.
-1 2. the maximum duration limit as provided in the TIF plan; § 469.1763, subd.
-4 beginning in the sixth year following certification of a post-1990 TIF district, the outstanding bonds have been defeased and sufficient tax increment revenues have been set aside to pay, outstanding bonds and binding contracts entered into before or within five years of the certification of the district; or § 469.177, subd.
-12 4. upon the later of receipt by the county auditor of a written request for decertification from the authority or the decertification date specified in the request? В Did the authority file a confirmation of decertified TIF district form with its county auditor?
-C. Did the authority not receive any tax increment revenues from the county auditor following decertification of the district?
+1 2. a shorter maximum duration limit if provided in the TIF plan; § 469.1763, subd.
+4 when the in-district share of tax increment revenues that have been collected through the end of the calendar year equals or exceed an amount sufficient to pay in-district costs and obligations; or when any deferral ends, as described under the Six-Year Rule; or § 469.177, subd.
+12 4. upon the later of receipt by the county auditor of a written request for decertification from the authority or the decertification date specified in the request?
+B Did the authority file a confirmation of decertified TIF district form with its county auditor and transmit a completed form to the OSA?
+C. Did the authority not receive any tax increment revenues from the county auditor following decertification of the district (except delinquent tax increment as permitted by section 469.176, subd.
+1f), or did the authority return any increments received after decertification (per section 469.1763, subd.
+4(g)(4))?